VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/CancelQuoteCommandType.md

 # CancelQuoteCommandType ==~object~==

-The `CancelQuoteCommandType` is used to cancel a quote.
+This type is used to cancel a quote.

 ## Fields